 Loft

-You’ve probably noticed that wedges come in a bunch of different lofts, anywhere between 42 and 64 degrees.
+You’ve probably noticed that wedges come with different lofts, anywhere between 42 and 64 degrees.
 The angle the club face sits on the ground is the degree of loft.
 The higher the number the more loft it has.

 It’s pretty important to pick the right one because loft impacts height, distance, and spin rates.
 The picture below shows how each wedge is different: